A HISTORICAL RECORD: CREATION TO PATRIARCHS

 In Egypt, Joseph is sold to Potiphar, an Egyptian official.
 Due to his diligence and integrity he rises to prominence in Potiphars household.
 Potiphar's wife develops a crush on Joseph, and when he resisted her advances she falsely accuses him of attempted assault.
 Despite his innocence, he ends up in prison.

-In prison, Joseph earns the trust of the warden and interprets the dreams of Pharaoh's cupbearer and baker, accurately predicting their futures.
+Photo of grain plants In prison, Joseph earns the trust of the warden and interprets the dreams of Pharaoh's cupbearer and baker, accurately predicting their futures.
 The baker is executed, the cupbearer is restored to his position and forgets about Joseph.
 Two years later, Pharaoh has troubling dreams, and the cupbearer recalls Joseph's ability to interpret them.
 Joseph interprets Pharaoh's dreams as foretelling seven years of abundance followed by seven years of famine, and advises him on a course of action.
 Pharaoh appoints Joseph as vizier, second only to Pharaoh, to manage the preparation for the famine.

 During the famine, Jacob sends Joseph's brothers to Egypt seeking food.
 They don't recognise Joseph, and he tests their character by accusing them of being spies and demanding they bring Benjamin, their youngest brother.
 Eventually Jacob has to relent and allow them to go back with Benjamin.
 After further testing, Joseph reveals his identity, forgiving them and explaining that God used their actions for a greater purpose.